 Talk to your neighbors about the importance of rent control for Pasadena!
 We are doing literature drops, door-knocking, phone-banking, and text-banking.
 Click the link below to fill out a general volunteer intake form.
 Someone from the campaign will contact you about upcoming opportunities.

-- Door Knocking, Saturday September 24, 10am, La Pintoresca Park
+- Door Knocking, Saturday November 5th, 10am, La Pintoresca Park (45 E Washington Blvd)

-- Door Knocking, Sunday September 25, 10am, La Pintoresca Park
+- Door Knocking, Sunday November 6th, 10am, La Pintoresca Park (45 E Washington Blvd)

 Help us print yard signs, window signs, and campaign literature!